By Brandon Voss

 Originally published on Advocate.com January 15 2010 6:50 AM ET

 The fashion industry elite knows Sean Patterson best as the president of Wilhelmina Models, one of the largest, most successful model and talent management agencies in the world.
 Reality television fans may know him better from VH1’s The Agency, TV Land’s She’s Got the Look, and guest appearances on America’s Next Top Model.
-But Advocate readers also know him as the lucky guy Fergie recently fingered as her “gay BFF.”
-Joining a panel of judges that includes Candy Spelling, poker pro Vanessa Rousso, and Melody Thornton from the Pussycat Dolls, Patterson now gives away cash to the most deserving dreamers on Bank of Hollywood, a new game show from executive producer Ryan Seacrest, which airs Mondays on E!
+The Advocate readers also know him as the lucky guy that Fergie recently fingered as her “gay BFF.”
+Joining a panel of judges that includes Candy Spelling, poker pro Vanessa Rousso, and Melody Thornton from the Pussycat Dolls, Patterson now gives away cash to the most deserving dreamers on Bank of Hollywood, a new E! game show from executive producer Ryan Seacrest.
 Patterson speaks exclusively to Advocate.com about his high-profile pals, his Andy Cohen-ish self-promotion, and his recent decisions to deny funds to LGBT hopefuls.

 Advocate.com: What makes you qualified to be on the Bank of Hollywood judging panel?